built-on-openfin/workspace-starter/how-to/add-an-application-to-storefront/README.md

 | footer.links | What links do you want to show in the footer (opens up using the default web browser. |

 ---
-**NOTE ABOUT THE CONFIG**
+**NOTE ABOUT THE MANIFEST**

 This is a demo application for learning and is not meant for production use.
-Please use this as a way of seeing how you might approach configuring your Store.
+Please use this as a way of seeing how you might approach configuring your store.

-The config for the storefront does not include an "id" for the cta, items and navigation sections.
+The manifest for the storefront does not include an `id` for the `cta`, `items` and `navigation` sections.

-This is to reduce noise of the config and to prevent issues if an item/section is copy/pasted.
-The code has a fallback that uses the title or title + tags to form an id.
-This works for the demo as the manifest file is storing the config.
-If the config was ever fetched from a server then you would want to have a unique (e.g. GUID) and idempotent ID returned.
+This is to reduce noise in the example manifest and to prevent issues if an item or section is copied and pasted.
+The code has a fallback that uses the title or title plus tags to form an `id`.
+This works for the demo, as the manifest file is storing the configuration.
+If the configuration were ever fetched from a server, then it should return a unique (e.g., GUID) and idempotent ID.

-This is because the id represents the route that the user navigates to.
-So if an id for a navigation item was "x" and the user clicked on the link then the store would call the getNavigation or getLandingPage function you defined and look for a matching id of "x".
-If you regenerate the id for a navigation item e.g. it becomes "y" then the store will not be able to render your page as there are no items with the id of "x".
+This is because the `id` represents the route that the user navigates to.
+So, if an` id` for a navigation item was "x" and the user clicked on the link, then the store would call the `getNavigation()` or `getLandingPage()` function you defined and look for a matching `id` of "x".
+If you regenerate the `id` for a navigation item, e.g., it becomes "y", then the store would not be able to render your page, as there are no items with the `id` of "x".

 ---